berouques/QuPID/README.md

 ## PID modes and setting

 * Basic mode, where a setpoint can be set and the unit maintains it
-* Adaptive mode, where heating to the target temperature is faster due to two sets of coefficients Kp, Ki, Kd -- "conservative" and "aggressive".
+* Adaptive mode, where heating to the target temperature is faster due to two sets of gains (Kp, Ki, Kd) -- "conservative" and "aggressive".
-* by default, PID controller being called with interval of 1 second, but it can be increased.
+* by default, PID controller being called with interval of 1 second, but this interval can be increased.
 Useful for massive objects like boilers, distillers, etc.
-* there is an "Autotuner" that calculates the coefficients automatically.
-Unfortunately, this is a long procedure and usually requires later revision.
+* there is an "Autotuner" that calculates the gains automatically.
+Unfortunately, this is a long procedure and usually requires later tuning.

 ![](img/img_pid_settings.png)  ![](img/img_autotuner.png)